lcwheeler/jekyll-now/about.md

 me to develop important skills and given me opportunities for learning that I otherwise would not have had.
 I have done by best to pass along my experiences by mentoring others, including several summer undergraduate students.
 One of my proudest moments as a mentor was seeing my long time undergraduate mentee defend her honors thesis with highest honors.
 These experiences have been a valuable learning opportunity for me as well and helped me to further appreciate the importance of good mentorship.
-As my career progresses, I seek to improve my mentoring skills and incorporate these into my work.
+As my career progresses, I seek to continue improving my mentoring skills and incorporate these into my work.

 ### Interdisciplinary science